-Gonorrhoea is a sexually transmitted infection (STI) which is sometimes called 'the clap'.
-Most females and some males have no symptoms at all, so you don't know when you have it or when your partner has it.
+Gonorrhoea is a sexually transmissible infection (STI) which is sometimes called 'the clap'.
+Most people have no symptoms at all, so you don't know when you have it or when your partner has it.

 Signs and symptoms

-Most males get a yellow discharge from the penis and a burning sensation when passing urine.
+Penis owners can get a yellow discharge from the penis, pain/redness at the opening of the penis or a burning sensation when passing urine.

 Risk factors